 Please note that if you enroll in the HDHP with HSA, you cannot enroll in The New School's health care flexible spending account (FSA).
 For important information about HSAs, refer to the HSA section of

 UHC's Prescription Drug Program is administered by Optum Rx.
 Present your UHC member ID card when filling a prescription at the pharmacy.
 The following co-payment amounts apply for a one-month (30-day) prescription at the retail pharmacy:

 Prescriptions for medications taken on an ongoing basis (such as those for high cholesterol and high blood pressure) can be filled through the Optum Rx Mail Order Delivery Program.
-This program allows you to purchase a three-month (90-day) prescription for twice the retail monthly co-payment amount noted above, enabling you to save money on your prescriptions.
-To begin mail order delivery, complete an Optum Rx Mail Order Form (PDF) and submit it to Optum with your prescription.
+This program allows you to purchase a three-month (90-day) prescription for 2.5 times the retail monthly co-payment amount noted above, enabling you to save money on your prescriptions.
+To begin mail order delivery, complete an Optum Rx Mail Order Form and submit it to Optum with your prescription.

 If you have questions about your prescription drug coverage or the mail order delivery program, call UHC at 888.322.2646.

 Once you receive your ID card, you can register at UHC's member portal, www.myuhc.com.
 There you can view plan benefits and claims information, complete your personal health record, and gain access to UnitedHealth Allies, a health discount program that can save you money on a wide range of health-related products and services not covered by most medical plans.
-Review the Health Discount Flyer (PDF).
+Review the Health Discount Flyer.

-If you are a student in a New School degree program and are also a member of the full-time faculty, full-time administrative staff, or regular part-time (20+ hours per week) administrative staff, you must enroll for employee health care coverage at whatever point you become eligible your student health insurance coverage (if you are enrolled) will be waived automatically.
+If you are a student in a New School degree program and are also a member of the full-time faculty, full-time administrative staff, or regular part-time (20+ hours per week) administrative staff, you must enroll for employee health care coverage at whatever point you become eligible; your student health insurance coverage (if you are enrolled) will be waived automatically.
 At that point, you are no longer eligible to receive services from the Student Health Center.
 Student health insurance coverage for a dependent (spouse, domestic partner, or child) enrolled in a degree program is not waived automatically.
 If you choose to cover such a dependent on your employee insurance, he or she must file the proper forms at registration to waive student health insurance.
-For more information, including instructions for waiving student health insurance for a dependent, go to the Student Health Services website contact Student Health Services at 212.229.1671, option 3 or visit the Student Health Center.
+For more information, including instructions for waiving student health insurance for a dependent, go to the Student Health Services website; contact Student Health Services at 212.229.1671, option 3; or visit the Student Health Center.

-Monday-Friday9:00 a.m.-5:00 p.m.
+9:00 a.m.-5:00 p.m.